TimPaulaskasDS/sfparty/README.md

 [![NPM](https://img.shields.io/npm/v/@ds-sfdc/sfparty.svg?label=@ds-sfdc/sfparty)](https://www.npmjs.com/package/@ds-sfdc/sfparty) [![Downloads/week](https://img.shields.io/npm/dw/@ds-sfdc/sfparty.svg)](https://npmjs.org/package/@ds-sfdc/sfparty) [![License](https://img.shields.io/badge/License-BSD%203--Clause-brightgreen.svg)](https://github.com/TimPaulaskasDS/sfparty/blob/main/LICENSE.md)

-## Using the template
+## What is sfparty?

-This tool will split Salesforce metadata XML files into YAML parts (or JSON).
+For those that are familiar with Salesforce metadata, you know that it uses large XML files.
+These XML files are difficult to diff, hard to read, and can cause conflicts and corrupted XML when merging.
+This tool will split Salesforce metadata XML files into YAML parts (or JSON), and combine them back into XML files.
+A great solution for your CI/CD needs.

 ## Install